TITHI-KHAN/Neural-Networks/README.md

 ReLU -> Activation Function.

 To detect image, it generates different types of filters and using the values of these filters, convolution takes place.
+After convolution, Convolution + ReLU are applied.
+After applying, the result is sent to the Pooling Layer.
+Then, from the Pooling Layer, it goes to the Convolution + ReLU.
+Then, again to Pooling Layer.
+It keeps working like this.
+Finally, we get the output from the Dense Neural Netowork (Fully Connected Network).
+This is the output layer.

 ▪ Images recognition